 Zombies are hostile mobs that spawn in dark or dimly lit areas, such as caves or outdoors during the night.
-They are slow moving, but have the ability to “call” other zombies to their aid and form a potentially dangerous mob.
-Zombies even have the chance to spawn with armor or weapons, making them harder to defeat.
-Killed zombies drop rotten flesh, which can be eaten by the player but almost always cause food poisoning.
-Tamed wolves can be fed rotten flesh without getting sick, however.
+They are slow-moving, but have the ability to “call” other zombies to their aid and form a potentially dangerous mob.
+Zombies even have the ability to spawn with armor or weapons, making them harder to defeat.
+When "killed," zombies drop rotten flesh, which can be eaten by the player but almost always cause food poisoning.
+However, tamed wolves can be fed rotten flesh without getting sick.

 How to Zombie-Proof Your Village

 While you could easily fend off zombies yourself with a sword and armor once the sun goes down, having to defend your village night after night takes time and materials.
 It’s easy to get overrun by a mob of zombies when you are alone, especially on Hard difficulty or without decent gear or weapons.
 By taking a few preventative actions, you can protect your village from zombies and other hostile mobs.
 It never hurts to be prepared!